divagar79/Getting-and-Cleaning-Data-Project/README.md

 This repository contains R code and documentation files for the Data Science's course project for "Getting and Cleaning data".

-The dataset being used is: Human Activity Recognition Using Smartphones
+The dataset being used is: Human Activity Recognition Using Smartphones.

 ##Files